 We believe leadership grows from experience, which is why Landon students earn opportunities to take responsibility for their own actions and those of their peers through positions on our student and honor councils, captaincies on our athletic teams, leadership in service initiatives, and more.

-I will not lie, cheat, or steal or tolerate those who do.
-I have abided by the Honor Code on this work.
+I will not lie, cheat, or steal or tolerate others doing so.

 While service is not a requirement at Landon, our boys still go to great lengths to spend their time helping others.

 One Upper School student even started “Operation Supplies Over Skies,” in which he used his pilot's license to deliver donated medical supplies to remote hospitals in need during the COVID-19 pandemic.
 Every year, boys pack Thanksgiving baskets, donate canned goods and winter coats, work with special needs students, and more through partnerships with organizations such as A Wider Circle, Manna Food Center, Special Olympics, and Iona Senior Services.